 I discovered this afternoon why I love buttermilk.

-I thought this was hilarious in 1978 or whenever it was that I first heard it, and would repeat it verbatim to my parents and friends, even though I had no idea what buttermilk was, had never seen or tasted it, and my family, as far as I know, had never bought it or used it in a recipe.
+I thought this was hilarious in 1982, and would repeat it verbatim to my parents and friends, even though I had no idea what buttermilk was, had never seen or tasted it, and my family, as far as I know, had never bought it or used it in a recipe.
 Of course, I was a kid, and everyone of a cooking age may well have been using the stuff constantly in the kitchen for all I know.
 In any case, I never encountered it until I moved to the US.